 Management developed a multi-pronged action plan for improving both revenue and expense streams to ensure the City is able to meet its obligations.
-Additionally, management is continuing to assess the potential effects of the COVID-19 Global Pandemic on the City's finances.
-The fiscal year 2022 budget provides adequate resources for the continuation of services and care will be taken that all expenditures are prudent, and the City will strengthen its financial position.
+The fiscal year 2023 budget provides adequate resources for the continuation of services and care will be taken that all expenditures are prudent, and the City will strengthen its financial position.